alexkolo/rag_nutrition_facts_blog/README.md

 ### Data Acquisition

-- scraped all blog posts from [https://nutritionfacts.org/blog/](https://nutritionfacts.org/blog/) as of 28.08.2024
+- I scraped all blog posts from [https://nutritionfacts.org/blog/](https://nutritionfacts.org/blog/) as of 28.08.2024
-- See notebook: `notebooks/web_scraping.ipynb`
+- Notebook: `notebooks/web_scraping.ipynb`
+  - At first, at collected the urls of all blog posts: `data/blog_posts/blog_posts_urls.csv`
+    - Number of unique blog post urls: 1281
+  - Then I saved the content of each blog post a json file in `data/blog_posts/json/` with the following structure:
+    - url: str
+    - title: str
+    - created : datatime str
+    - updated : datatime str (last update of the blog post)
+    - category : list[str] (derived from `raw_tags`)
+    - blog_tags : list[str] (derived from `raw_tags`)
+    - raw_tags : list[str]
+    - paragraphs : list[str] (all paragraphs of the blog post)
+      - Since paragraphs were kept separate, the text is already chunked.
+    - key_takeaways : list[str] (not all posts have it)

-### Data Inquestion
+### Data Ingestion

 ## How to run the bot on your own